 The Big Bear Valley Recreation and Park District, a Special District of the County of San Bernardino, owns the zoo, the facilities and the animals.
 County employees are hired for animal care, grounds keepers, maintenance, education and administration.
 The zoo is located within the 3rd District of the County of San Bernardino.
 The Park District oversees the operation of the zoo, and the Curator oversees the day to day activities of the zoo.
 The zoo is located in the San Bernardino National Forest at an elevation of 7140 feet.

 The Friends of the Big Bear Alpine Zoo (FOBBAZ) was created in 1989, as a 501(C3), nonprofit, fundraising organization to support the zoo.
-The Friends provide volunteer work in the zoo and their volunteer activities cover a wide range of duties including operating the gift shop and the Grazing Corral, providing docent tours, preparing meals, helping with animal presentations and occasionally assisting in light maintenance activities.
-Today, FOBBAZ is charged with raising several million dollars that is needed to relocate and build the zoo at the proposed new site.
+The Friends provide volunteer work in the zoo and their volunteer activities cover a wide range of duties playing a huge part in the guest experience.
+Docents greet guests, provide information and offer educational information, provide tours, prepare meals, help with animal presentations and occasionally assisting in light maintenance activities.
+After raising millions of dollars to contribute to the building of the new zoo, the Friends are now charged with raising funds to enhance the new facility.
+They do this through membership to the Zoo, Fundraising activities and an annual campaign.

 Facts: The Big Bear Alpine Zoo (formally Moonridge Animal Park) opened its doors in 1959 after a devastating wildfire roared through the San Bernardino National Forest.
 Originally, it was not a zoo, but a safe place for injured animals to rehabilitate and get a second chance back in the wild.
 For some, returning to the wild was not an option as they had been imprinted by their human caretakers or were too injured to take care of themselves.
 The first animals in the zoo’s care were a black bear and two bobcats.